Jinn-T/Jinn-T/README.md

 ### Hi there, I'm Jinn 👋

-Im currently training as a software engineer at nology and I'm very excited to launch my career in tech!
+Im currently training as a full stack developer at nology and I'm very excited to launch my career in tech!

 <!--